dgcameron/erpcloudextract/README.md

 https://www.ateam-oracle.com/using-data-sync-to-load-data-from-fusionsaas-using-bicc-and-ucm
 https://www.ateam-oracle.com/set-up-oracle-fusion-saas-business-intelligence-cloud-connector-bicc-to-use-oracle-cloud-infrastructure-oci-object-storage

-- Extract to UCM (now called Oracle Webcenter Content Server), Cloud Storage Service (Classic), or Object Storage
+- Extract to UCM (now called Oracle Webcenter Content Server), Cloud Storage Service (Classic), or OCI Object Storage
 - Steps
-    - Add offering (what is an offering)?
+    - Add offering.
-    - Add a datastore for an offering (what is a datastore)?  datastore = VO?
-Can you browse VOs?
+    - Add a datastore for an offering (View Object).
     - Configure where to load data (UCM, Cloud Storage Service, or Object Storage).
-Creates zip file with
+BICC extract job creates a zip file with:
         - Metadata comma-separated value (.mdcsv) files: metadata files with details about columns and data type definitions for Flex VOs.
         - Comma-separated value (.csv) files: VO data and are uploaded as compressed files.
         - Primary Key comma-separated value (.pecsv) files: data files with primary key column values used to identify deleted records in the warehouse.
 - Next Steps:
+    - UCM:
         - Download files through the UI (File Import\Export UI or Traditional UCM UI).
 See https://blogs.oracle.com/fusionhcmcoe/oracle-hcm-cloud-introduction-to-ucm-webcenter-content-server.
         - You may also use web services to automate the file transfer to\from UCM.
 It supports both RIDC and Generic Soap Port.
 We recommend using Generic SOAP Port service for UCM automation.
             - Option1: Command line- You can use the WebCenter Content Document Transfer Utility via command line\shell\batch scripts to automate the file transfer.
             - Option2: Java Programs- You can use the Webcenter Content Document Transfer utility and invoke it via java or use the API wrapper.
+    - OCI Object Storage:  Download available through the cloud console, or use the OCI API.
-    - Datasync to pull data from UCM.
+    - Datasync: Option to pull data from UCM and load to any Oracle or non-Oracle database.
+See below for more details.
-    - ODI to pull data from UCM or Object Storage.
+    - ODI: ETL platform that can pull data from UCM or Object Storage and load into an Oracle or non-Oracle database.
+See below for more details.
     - Use some other tool to pull data from storage (or scripts).

 #### **DataSync:**